Skip to main content

 ReportFinalScore has been deprecated and replaced by the DisplayTournamentResultsWithScore method.

 The primary method for reporting a score to Skillz is through the methods defined above SubmitScore and ReturnToSkillz.
 However, DisplayTournamentResultsWithScore should always be implemented as a fallback in the event that the SubmitScore method fails.
-This best practice ensures your user’s scores will never be lost.
+This best practice helps to ensure your user’s scores will not be lost.
 This method submits the player score, then immediately returns the user to the Skillz UI.

 GameManager.cs